Shivaot/Bitcoin-BlockChain/README.md

 Block chain project in nodejs.
-This is a simple clone of Bitcoin network in with some new features.
+This is a simple clone of Bitcoin network in with some new features